(Continued from Part 3)

 I dreamt of things back home the first night but remained hopeful.
 I normally dream well and can remember the content for a short time upon waking.
 Rarely does a night go by where there are no dreams to recall but for mornings 2 thru 7 of my vacation, I couldn’t remember a thing!

 Oddly enough, all dreams were blacked out!
 I attempted to see if there were other intervening variables.
 I was away from home but that never interfered with dream recall.
-Alcohol was not a factor as on this particular trip, I drank little.
+Alcohol was not much a factor as on this particular trip, I drank very little.
 After viewing the above Stanley Krippner interview, I am looking for data on electrical storms over Cuba and sunspot activity for the month of November, 2017 in case that created “noise” or influenced psychic ability.

 I don’t know if something prevented me from seeing the underwater city but being unable to remember a single dream was peculiar.
 It doesn’t serve as “proof” but I began to wonder if there might be some kind of psychic barrier surrounding the Cuban Underwater City.